 What are the dangers of Invokana?

-Invokana can result in serious health complications such as amputations and kidney failure.
+Invokana can cause serious health complications such as amputations and kidney failure.
 It can also lead to urinary tract infections and a high amount of potassium in the bloodstream.
 People can also suffer from serious allergic reactions from Invokana as well.
 In addition, bone fractures seem to occur in patients taking Invokana.

 Why does Invokana cause amputations?